microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/includes/rbac-for-apis/rbac-entitlement-management-logic-apps-apis-write.md

     - Catalog owner
     - Identity Governance Administrator

 In app-only scenarios, the calling app can be assigned one of the preceding supported roles instead of the `EntitlementManagement.ReadWrite.All` application permission.
-A user that is assigned access to the access package through the `specificAllowedTargets` property is less privileged than the `EntitlementManagement.ReadWrite.All` application permission.
+The *Catalog reader* role is less privileged than the `EntitlementManagement.Read.All` application permission..
 If it's a delegated call without the `URL` property in [logicAppTriggerEndpointConfiguration](../api/resources/logicapptriggerendpointconfiguration.md) the caller also needs to be authorized on the Logic App.

 For more information, see [Delegation and roles in entitlement management](/entra/id-governance/entitlement-management-delegate) and [how to delegate access governance to access package managers in entitlement management](/entra/id-governance/entitlement-management-delegate-managers).